UMR-CNRM/tflowclient/README.md

 Once the package is installed, the ``bin/tflowclient_demo.py`` executable can be launched.
 It allows you to interact with a dummy workflow.

+## Rules regarding developments

+All the Python code (including the code in ``bin`` and ``tests`` subdirectories) must comply with PEP8.
+Prior to any commit in the central repository, all the Python code **must** be automatically formatted using the black formatter:

+    black -t py37 .

+All the unit tests must succeed at any time (see "Test your installation" above).

 ## The ``~/.tflowclientrc.ini`` configuration file